-Prostate-specific antigen in vaginal fluid after exposure to known amounts of semen and after condom use: Comparison of self-collected and nurse-collected samples
+Prostate-specific antigen in vaginal fluid after exposure to known amounts of semen and after condom use: Comparison of self-collected and nurse-collected samples (PDF)

 Bahamondes,Luis; Diaz,Juan; Marchi,Nadia Maria; Castro,Sara; Villarroel,Marina; Macaluso,Maurizio